lifeofdekisugi/what-is-the-flag/README.md

 ```
 Wow, that's dope man !
 You are doing good.
 It's time for second part of the flag and here it is : g0t_

+Hey, my fellow hackers you know Wireless Network Mapping is a fun thing to do ?

-Probably I can belive you so, Let me share my location with you.
+Probably I can believe you so, Let me share my location with you.
 Please don't share with anyone because CIA finding me.
 My BSSID : B4:5D:50:AA:86:41

+You Know there is some technology that can give my location from my BSSID.
+I believed in you don't let me down.
+Remember my info is the KEY for the next part of the flag.

 Check this link to get third part of the flag.
 https://jpst.it/2vlgO